-You are given both the Shichida 63 day and 65 day Math Dots Flash Cards in the Right Brain Education Library.
+The Shichida 63 day and 65 day Math Dots Flash Cards is practised in the Shichida Method classes.

-Both Shichida math program teaches addition, subtraction, multiplication and a combination of equations using random dot cards.
+Both Shichida math programs teach addition, subtraction, multiplication and a combination of equations using random dot cards.

 The 65 day math was the first math program developed by Professor Makoto Shichida which consist of